vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-package-install.md

 For a full list of user-configurable values, see the official [Grafana documentation]https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-grafana.html#grafana-package-configuration-parameters-5)

-An example screenshot is shown below for customized Grafana installation.
+An example screenshot for customizing your Grafana installation follows.

 ![](img/tanzu-pkgs/tanzu-pkgs12.png)